 If you go:

-Depending on your travel insurance policy you will be covered for health care expenses, medical evacuation and repatriation and emergency dental care; as well as cover in case of theft/loss of belongings and cancellations/delays throughout your trip.
-Auto insurance covers you for any accidents or collisions that may happen as you travel abroad.
+Depending on your policy, you will be covered for any health care expenses, medical evacuation and repatriation and emergency dental care; as well as cover in case of theft/loss of belongings and cancellations/delays that may occur throughout your trip.
+Auto insurance covers you for any accidents or collisions that may happen when travelling abroad.

 If you can’t go:

-Travel insurance also covers you in the event that you cannot go on your holiday (e.g. a relative falls ill, you are injured before you leave, you lose your job), so you are able to recoup any costs you incurred in preparation for your trip (e.g. airfare, accommodation deposits, etc.).
+You’ll be covered in the event that you cannot go on your holiday.
+For example, if a relative falls ill, if you are injured before you leave, you lose your job etc. With travel insurance, you will be able to recoup any costs you incurred in preparation for your trip (e.g. airfare, accommodation deposits, etc.).

 What kind of travel insurance should you get?